malakkhalaf0/malakkhalaf0/README.md

 ---

 ### About Me 🌟
-- 💻 I’m currently  I’m currently learning React Web Develpment, and SpringBoot
+- 💻 I’m currently learning React Web Develpment, and SpringBoot
 - 🎓 Pursuing a Bachelor's degree in Software Engineering at Bethlehem University
 - 📫 Contact me: malakkh232@gmail.com